 Season: Live programming as part of the 51st season is on hold.

-Alternative programming: National Black Theatre has launched NBT@Home, a free five-part weekly digital series that will curated by ChelseaDee and featuring hour-long artist discussions.
-Streaming every Wednesday at 5:30 PM ET on NBT's Facebook page and Facebook Live, the series will spotlight productions that were postponed due to the coronavirus outbreak, honor pioneers in the Afrofuturism movement and examine how artists of color with disabilities use their work to share their experiences.
+Alternative programming: National Black Theatre launched NBT@Home, a free five-part weekly digital series curated by ChelseaDee and featuring hour-long artist discussions.
 Every Thursday, NBT will also opens its archives for #ThrowbackThursdays, the digitally release of some of its most popular exhibitions, documentaries and performances.
 They can be accessed by following NBT’s Instagram or signing up for its mailing list by visiting Nationalblacktheatre.org.

 Season: The company's next scheduled production, Black No More, is set to go ahead in October.
 The New Group was forced to cancel remaining performances of its spring show, Bob & Carol & Ted & Alice, in March.

-Alternative Programming: New Group launches Why We Do It, a free, live streamed conversation series with company alums that kicks off May 6 at 4 PM ET.
-The lineup includes artistic director Scott Elliott, Bobby Cannavale, Edie Falco, Donja R. Love, Derek McLane, Cynthia Nixon, and Erica Schmidt, among others.
+Alternative Programming: New Group launched Why We Do It, a free, live streamed conversation series with company alums.
 The series is publicly available on Facebook Live and later archived on The New Group’s YouTube page.
-Bonus: for a $100 tax-deductible donation, you can join the artists for a "virtual happy hour" and intimate Q&A with the artists via Zoom.
+Bonus: for a $50 tax-deductible donation, you can join the artists for a "virtual happy hour" and intimate Q&A with the artists via Zoom.

 NEW YORK THEATRE ROW